IGLADI/ELK-integration-project/README.md

 #### Heartbeat configuration

-We expect the services to monitor to push the following [XML format](https://one-atlas-cred.atlassian.net/wiki/spaces/EHB1/pages/20643886/XML+XSD#heartbeat):
+We expect the services to monitor to push the following [XSD format](./template.xsd) to the queue

 ## Troubleshooting